1911 Revolution: Guangdong

 Near the end of October, Chen Jiongming, Deng Keng (鄧鏗), Peng Reihai (彭瑞海), and other members of Guangdong's Tongmenghui organized local militias to launch the uprising in Huazhou, Nanhai, Sunde and Sanshui in Guangdong Province.
 On 8 November, after being persuaded by Hu Hanmin, General Li Zhun (李準) and Long Jiguang (龍濟光) of the Guangdong Navy agreed to support the revolution.
 The Qing viceroy of Liangguang, Zhang Mingqi (張鳴岐), was forced to discuss with local representatives a proposal for Guangdong's independence.
 They decided to declare it the next day.
 Chen Jiongming then captured Huizhou.
-On 9 November, Guangdong declare d its independence and established a military government.
+On 9 November, Guangdong declared its independence and established a military government.
 They elected Hu Hanmin and Chen Jiongming as Chief and Vice-Governor.
 Qiu Fengjia is known to have helped make the declaration of independence more peaceful.
 It was unknown at the time if representatives from the European colonies of Hong Kong and Macau would be ceded to the new government.